spcourse/python/en/datastructures-practice/minai-part1/contents.md

 # Data structures

-The goal of this part is to get more familiar with the Python `dictionary`.
+The goal of this assignment is to get more familiar with the Python `dictionary`.

 Create a file called `datastructures_minai1.py` and implement the functions below.